sameeksha-16/cryptonite_taskphase_sameeksha/comprehending commands.md

 # MORE CATTING PRACTICE
-for this we couldn't change the directory using cd so what we did was cat then <absolute path>
+for this we couldn't change the directory using cd so what we did was cat then absolute path.

 ```
 sameeksha03@DESKTOP-965QKSJ:~$  ssh -i ./key hacker@dojo.pwn.college